-In recent years, older houses have been demolished and replaced by new larger/taller ones, placed closer to the street edge and/or adjacent units, while new additions, sometimes larger in height and massing than the main building, have been added onto existing homes.
-These new dwellings/additions, together with the significant integrated garages and front driveways, have impacted the character of the neighbourhood, altering the pattern of lots.
+Over time, existing lots have been subdivided to allow for the development smaller units, older houses have been demolished and replaced with newer, much larger homes which have significant integrated garages and front driveways, and new additions, sometimes larger in height and massing than the main building, have been added onto existing homes.
+This has the effect of altering the pattern of lots in the neighbourhood.